rustshop/rustshop/README.bootstrapping.md

 `rustshop` can automate the k8s cluster bootstrapping by:

 * creating a DNS zone for you and prompting you to configure it
-* creating the `kops` cluster configuration by calling `kops create cluster` with right arugments
+* creating the `kops` cluster configuration by calling `kops create cluster` with right arguments

 However since it is a multi-step process that you probably want to customize and understand, after this section we will describe